ibm-cloud-docs/vmwaresolutions/vsphere/vs_planning.md

 The vSphere deployment has strict requirements on the physical infrastructure.
 Therefore, you can deploy clusters only in {{site.data.keyword.CloudDataCents_notm}} that meet the requirements.
 The following {{site.data.keyword.CloudDataCent_notm}} are available for vSphere deployment.

-**Note:** If you select a vSAN component, the location list is filtered by SSD (Solid State Disk) availability.
+**Note:** If you select a vSAN component, the location list is filtered by SSD (Solid-State Disk) availability.

 Table 1.
 Available {{site.data.keyword.CloudDataCents_notm}} for vSphere clusters